concise/tmux-keylogger/README.md

   Then I went back to my old friend called `xxd`.

-  After all, when writing a shell script, it will be ridiculous to not utilize all the external tools already in your $PATH, and it makes no sense to write higher level code with a language that does not have a proper implementation for list, lambda, string, number...
-But going in the reverse direction is pretty of fun!
+  After all, when writing a shell script, it will be ridiculous to not utilize all the external tools already in your `$PATH`, and it makes no sense to write higher level code with a language that does not have a proper implementation for list, lambda, string, number...
+But going in the reverse direction is pretty fun!